Georges-Eugène Haussmann: Downfall

-One of the leaders of the parliamentary opposition to Napoleon, Jules Ferry, ridiculed the accounting practices of Haussmann as Les Comptes fantastiques de Haussmann, or "The fantastic accounts of Haussmann", in 1867 (a play on words of "Les Contes Fantastiques de Hoffmann", The Fantastical Tales of Hoffmann).
+One of the leaders of the parliamentary opposition to Napoleon, Jules Ferry, ridiculed the accounting practices of Haussmann as Les Comptes fantastiques de Haussmann, or "The fantastic accounts of Haussmann", in 1867, a play on words of "Les Contes Fantastiques de Hoffmann", The Fantastical Tales of Hoffmann.
 The republican opposition to Napoleon III won many parliamentary seats in the 1869 elections, and increased its criticism of Haussmann.

-Napoleon III gave in to the criticism and named an opposition leader and fierce critic of Haussmann, Emile Ollivier, as his new prime minister.
+Napoleon III gave in to the criticism and named an opposition leader and fierce critic of Haussmann, Émile Ollivier, as his new prime minister.
 Haussmann was invited to resign.
 Haussmann refused to resign, and was relieved of his duties by the Emperor.
 Six months later, during the Franco-German War, Napoleon III was captured by the Germans, and the Empire was overthrown.

-In his memoires, Haussmann had this comment on his dismissal: "In the eyes of the Parisians, who like routine in things but are changeable when it comes to people, I committed two great wrongs; over the course of seventeen years I disturbed their daily habits by turning Paris upside down, and they had to look at the same face of the Prefect in the Hotel de Ville.
+In his memoires, Haussmann had this comment on his dismissal: "In the eyes of the Parisians, who like routine in things but are changeable when it comes to people, I committed two great wrongs; over the course of seventeen years I disturbed their daily habits by turning Paris upside down, and they had to look at the same face of the Prefect in the Hôtel de Ville.
 These were two unforgivable complaints."

 After the fall of Napoleon III, Haussmann spent about a year abroad, but he re-entered public life in 1877, when he became Bonapartist deputy for Ajaccio.
 His later years were occupied with the preparation of his Mémoires (three volumes, 1890–1893).

 Death

 Haussmann died in Paris on 11 January 1891 at age 81 and was buried in Père Lachaise Cemetery.
 His wife, Louise-Octavie de la Harpe, had died just eighteen days earlier.
-At the time of their deaths, they had resided in an apartment at 12 rue Boissy d'Anglas, near the Place de la Concorde.
+At the time of their deaths, they had resided in an apartment at 12 Rue Boissy d'Anglas, near the Place de la Concorde.
 The will transferred their estate to the family of their only surviving daughter, Valentine Haussmann.

 Legacy

 Haussmann's plan for Paris inspired the urban planning and creation of similar boulevards, squares and parks in Cairo, Buenos Aires, Brussels, Rome, Vienna, Stockholm, Madrid, and Barcelona.
 After the Paris International Exposition of 1867, William I, the King of Prussia, carried back to Berlin a large map showing Haussmann's projects, which influenced the future planning of that city.

 His work also inspired the City Beautiful Movement in the United States.
 Frederick Law Olmsted, the designer of Central Park in New York, visited the Bois de Boulogne eight times during his 1859 study trip to Europe, and was also influenced by the innovations of the Parc des Buttes Chaumont.
 The American architect Daniel Burnham borrowed liberally from Haussmann's plan and incorporated the diagonal street designs in his 1909 Plan of Chicago.

 Haussmann had been made senator in 1857, member of the Academy of Fine Arts in 1867, and grand cross of the Legion of Honour in 1862.
 His name is preserved in the Boulevard Haussmann.